protomaps/PMTiles/spec/v3/spec.md

 ## 2 Overview

-A archive consist of five main sections:
+An archive consists of five main sections:

 1. A fixed-size 127-byte header (described in [chapter 3](#3-header))
 1. A root directory (described in [chapter 4](#4-directories))
 1. JSON metadata (described in [chapter 5](#5-json-metadata))
 1. Optional leaf directories (described in [chapter 4](#4-directories))
-1. The actual tile data.
+1. The actual tile data

-These sections are normally in the same order as in the list above, but theoretically it is possible to relocate all sections other than the header arbitrarily.
+These sections are normally in the same order as in the list above, but theoretically, it is possible to relocate all sections other than the header arbitrarily.
 The only two restrictions are that the header is at the start of the archive and the root directory must be contained in the first 16,384 bytes (16 KB) of the archive so that latency-optimized clients can retrieve the root directory in advance and ensure that it is complete.

 ## 3 Header